Be’la Dona and Beauty Pill Team Up to Bring Go-Go Back to U Street

 “Chad is literally the first friend I met in 1995 when I moved here.
 Everyone I know in the DC music scene came from that friendship,” Eastman says.
 “There’s this creative DIY mindset here and he’s always been part of it.
 Chad is a smart, charming, witty guy, but has a dark humor.
 We’ve been talking about this for years, and I wanted their first show here to be special.”

 The show is part of the “Go-Go Returns to U Street” series Eastman has put together with local bands and managers.
-So far, classic groups like Rare Essence, Junkyard Band, and Trouble Fun have taken the stage.
+So far, classic groups like Rare Essence, Junkyard Band, and Trouble Funk have taken the stage.
 Everything from the music itself to the promotional flyer, created by graphic designer “MWV,” is inspired by the post-punk era of the 1980s.

 Be’la Dona frontwoman Sweet Cherie is equally excited for the performance and says that even though the group has been together for a decade, every show is a chance to show people the origin of DC music.